Painful stimuli will generate action potential at the nerve ending

 -70 mV

-What is the resting membrane potential in neurons?
+resting membrane potential for K/Na in neurons

 Show answer